 Courses counting as upper-level in the major include: RELIG ST/HISTORY 208, RELIG ST/HISTORY 209, RELIG ST/HISTORY 212, RELIG ST/CLASSICS/JEWISH/LITTRANS 227, RELIG ST/ILS 234, , RELIG ST/LITTRANS/MEDIEVAL 253, RELIG ST 257, , RELIG ST/ENVIR ST 270 and all courses numbered RELIG ST 300–699, except RELIG ST/CLASSICS/HEBR-BIB/JEWISH/LITTRANS 332.

 Honors in the Major

-Students may declare Honors in the Religious Studies Major in consultation with the Religious Studies undergraduate advisor.
+Students may declare Honors in the Major in consultation with the Religious Studies undergraduate advisor.

-To earn a B.A. or B.S. with Honors in the Major in Religious Studies students must satisfy both the requirements for the major (above) and the following additional requirements:
+To earn Honors in the Major, students must satisfy both the requirements for the major (above) and these additional requirements:

 - Complete 19 credits, taken for Honors, with individual grades of B or better, to include:

 |Total Degree||To receive a bachelor's degree from UW–Madison, students must earn a minimum of 120 degree credits.
 The requirements for some programs may exceed 120 degree credits.
 Students should consult with their college or department advisor for information on specific credit requirements.|